-The Japanese watch brand has revealed its new Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman electronic diving watch that will go on sale in April 2011.
-Huge as the national debt of the United States, the new device seems to be designed with the kind of people in mind who prefer a Kawasaki Ninja to a Nissan Micra as main means of transportation.
+Casio has revealed its digital Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman that will go on sale in April 2011.
+As huge as the national debt of the United States, the new device is designed with the kind of people in mind who prefer a Kawasaki Ninja to a Nissan Micra as the main means of transportation.

-Like it is the case with a number of other Casio G-Shock timekeepers, the new watch’s main selling point is its “Self-Charging Tough Solar Power Technology” that combines a tiny solar panel on its busy digital display with large-capacity rechargeable battery.
+Like it is the case with a number of other G-Shock timekeepers, the new gadget’s main selling point is its “Self-Charging Tough Solar Power Technology” that combines a tiny solar panel on its busy digital display with large-capacity rechargeable battery.

-Its stainless steel case, which is watertight till depth of 200 meters, is wrapped in black resin and makes the watch both rigid and shock-resistant.
-It also makes it really difficult to scratch the little bugger.
+Its stainless steel case, which is watertight till a depth of 200 meters, is wrapped in black resin and makes the watch both rigid and shock-resistant.
+It also makes it more difficult to scratch the little bugger.

 According to the Japanese company, the Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman will go on sale in the United States in April 2011.

 It will be offered at a recommended street price of $675.
-Well, I guess that it will soon also appear in on-line shops with at least 20 per cent discount over the MSRP.
+Well, I guess that it will soon also appear in online shops with at least a 20 percent discount over the MSRP.

 See also: Casio G-Shock X Alife G5500AL-1

-Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman digital watch specification
+Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman specification

 Movement: Digital, Made in Japan